ditatompel/insights/content/tutorials/my-nginx-kickstart-boilerplate/index.md

 {{< bs/alert info >}}
 {{< bs/alert-heading "INFO:" >}}
-I have an open-source project called {{< bs/alert-link "ngx-kickstart" "https://github.com/ditatompel/ngx-kickstart" >}} (boilerplate) to make it easier to install Nginx from the official repository and compile the Nginx VTS module on a FRESH Debian 12 or Ubuntu 22.04 server.
+I have an open-source project called {{< bs/alert-link "nginx-kickstart" "https://github.com/ditatompel/nginx-kickstart" >}} (boilerplate) to make it easier to install Nginx from the official repository and compile the Nginx VTS module on a FRESH Debian 12 or Ubuntu 22.04 server.
 {{< /bs/alert >}}

 ## Installing Nginx official repo